Poll of the Day

 You can view the scans below.

 You can read the full interview below, with translations provided by KH13 News Staff NihonScribe and Mio-chan, and Keytotruth and Katie Armstrong.

-[UPDATE Jul 3, 2018] We have slightly revised our translations thanks to SQEX☆GAL and Keytotruth; we have written the previous translations in blue, and the revised translations in red for your benefit.
+[UPDATE Jul 3, 2018] We have slightly revised our translations thanks to SQEX☆GAL and Keytotruth; we have written the revised translations in blue for your benefit.

 Mr. Tetsuya Nomura

 People’s expectations have been increased by the reveal of a long-term release date and two new worlds [KHIII]!
 We will ask Director Tetsuya Nomura about the highlighted informations in details.

 —Two worlds and a long-term release date have been revealed in the new trailer!
 First, please tell us more about the first appearance of Frozen in the series.